HYDROGEN IS OUR FUTURE

 Hydrogen blending is becoming popular in advanced economies around the world, including Australia, where ATCO’s Jandakot Operations Centre in Perth will soon be blending hydrogen into the gas distribution networks.
 Clean Energy Innovation Hub is generating hydrogen energy using solar power and delivering it through the existing gas network.

 The hydrogen needed for the Fort Saskatchewan project will soon be produced through electrolysis at our nearby Gate 5 facility.
 Modifications on previously developed land are currently underway and there will be no impact to the surrounding environment or wildlife.
-This work is on track for completion in early 2023.
 In the meantime, a temporary hydrogen supply is being utilized to deliver hydrogen blended natural gas to our customers.

 The Fort Saskatchewan Hydrogen Blending project is intended to be used as stepping-stone into the Canadian hydrogen market, allowing ATCO to demonstrate its abilities in the sector while working through regulatory, commercial, technical, and public engagement requirements.
 Once complete, it will act as a critical building block for our energy future, bringing many benefits to our provincial economy, and above all, our customers.